This article aims to show how to configure port settings on your Cisco switch.

 The options are:

 Step 15.
-In the Preference Mode field, select a radio button to determine whether the port should act as the Master or Slave during auto-negotiation.
+In the Preference Mode field, select a radio button to determine whether the port should act as the Active or Slave during auto-negotiation.
 This field is only available if auto-negotiation is enabled.
-Configuring the port as a master causes it to control and impose its settings on the remote port, and vice-versa.
+Configuring the port as the Active, causes it to control and impose its settings on the remote port, and vice-versa.
 The Neighbor Advertisement displays the advertised capabilities of the remote port.

 Step 17.
 (Optional) In the Flow Control area, select a radio button to Enable or Disable 802.3x flow control.
 You can also choose to enable Auto-Negotiation of flow control if the port is in full duplex mode.
 Flow control is a protocol that the switch can use to halt the transmission of the remote port if the network becomes overwhelmed.